Combinatorics of Hurwitz degenerations and tropical realizability: Genus two results

 We will use this diagram to complete the proof of our genus $2$ results as follows.
 First, we will argue that certain points at infinity lie in the image of the right vertical map.
 We will then deduce the existence of points in the interior formally.

-\begin{remark} One can also deduce the results by using properties of tropcialization over rank $2$ valued fields, but this relies on results that we are unable to locate appropriate references for. \end{remark}
+\begin{remark} One can also deduce the results by using properties of tropicalization over rank $2$ valued fields, but this relies on results that we are unable to locate appropriate references for. \end{remark}